GoldenEye (pinball)

-GoldenEye is a 1996 pinball machine released by Sega Pinball released in March 1996.
+GoldenEye is a pinball machine released by Sega Pinball in March 1996.
 It is based on the 1995 James Bond film of the same name.

+It is the second pinball machine based on James Bond, following James Bond 007 released by Gottlieb in 1980.

 Design and layout

 The game includes custom speech by Pierce Brosnan.

 The major toy in the game is the rotating satellite dish with a magnet which can be reached by the pop-up ramp.
 In addition to this pop-up ramp, the game includes three relatively easy ramps; earlier Sega games had fewer but more difficult ramps.
 One of these ramps leads to a mechanism shaped like a tank which can fire the ball around the left orbit.
 A model of a helicopter is also located on the playfield.

 The ball save consists of a magnet which throws the ball back into play, with the player required to hit a particular target within a few seconds, or the flippers become un-operable and the ball drains.

 The game includes three pop bumpers which are located towards the back right of the table below the 0-0-7 upper rollovers.
 There are various stand-up targets around the playfield.